telefonicaid/netphony-abno/README.md

 Reference Implementation of ABNO

 ## Things to consider
-- Own ABNOController implementation needs a PCE Session, if there isn't the implementation will finish.
+- Own ABNOController implementation needs a PCE Session, if there isn't an PCE Session, the implementation will shutdown.
 - To start ABNOController is required a .xml file with some ABNO parameters, a example of .xml file you could show in the end of this readme.